 Ask for other discounts

 Insurers offer a variety of other discounts.
-Some will reduce your premium if you’re a senior citizen; others offer discounts for using green building materials.
+Some will reduce your premium if you are a senior citizen; others offer discounts for using green building materials.
 Do not assume that you have automatically been given all possible discounts: talk to your agent to be sure you are not missing out on a possible reduction.
-Some discounts are as simple as paying your bill online or using an EFT withdrawal to pay your bill.
+Some discounts may be as simple as paying your bill online or using an EFT withdrawal to pay your bill.